Market Expansion: How to Create a Strategy that Drives Global Growth

 When deciding which markets are fit for expansion, an analysis of existing markets can serve as a benchmark.
 This would bring insights into the why and how peaks or near peaks have been reached in the existing market.
 Based on these insights, businesses can take measures to ensure the growth of the present consumer base is sustainable and successful.

 With the results from analyzing the existing and potential new markets, cost-benefit, risk-benefit, and growth forecasting should take place as well.
-These final calculations, as well as the simulation of possible outcomes, offer an overview of how big investment the preferred market expansion would require.
+These final calculations, as well as the simulation of possible outcomes, offer an overview of how big an investment the preferred market expansion would require and how to optimize ROI.

 After researching new markets, analyzing existing markets, and deciding on a suitable market expansion strategy, a diligent look at the tactical requirements for the planned expansion becomes necessary.
 Here is a list of questions that can help you recognize risk areas, growth curves, and timelines to take into account before putting the plan into action: